vpapenko/HttpWorker/README.md

 ![](https://github.com/vpapenko/HttpWorker/workflows/Tests/badge.svg)

 # HttpWorker
-Library to create HTTP API clients.
+HttpWorker is the library to create HTTP API clients.

 HttpWorker provides processing of requests in background and managing of network failures.
 It has statuses like `CountOfUnprocessedHttpCalls`, `NetworkNotAvailable`, `LongOperationInProcess`, `Working`.

 # How to use

 * Directly by using of `ApiClientBase`.

   Use